-St. Jude Children’s Research Hospital offers an ASHP-accredited specialized Residency (PGY2) in Clinical Pharmacogenetics.
+St. Jude Children’s Research Hospital offers a 12-month ASHP-accredited specialized (PGY2) Residency in Clinical Pharmacogenetics.

 St. Jude runs an institution-wide program to implement pre-emptive pharmacogenetic testing (www.stjude.org/pg4kds), and the resident will assist in directing that program.
 The resident will provide pharmacogenetic consults in the context of a comprehensive approach to pharmaceutical care integrated into the clinical practice areas for St. Jude: general hematology / oncology, bone marrow transplantation, and ambulatory care.
 Training will be provided in applied pharmacokinetics, infectious diseases, nutrition support, and advanced pediatric pharmacotherapy.
 Each resident will work with established clinicians on interdisciplinary teams.